Poundmaker: North-West Rebellion

-The shortage of bison left Poundmaker's people desperately hungry, and in 1885, they traveled south to Battleford.
+The shortage of bison left Poundmaker's people desperately famished, and in 1885, they travelled south to Battleford.
 Oral history accounts suggest Poundmaker went to the fort to speak with the Indian agent, Rae, and reaffirm his loyalty to the Queen after a murder at the nearby Mosquito Reserve; however, the people of Battleford and some of the settlers in the surrounding area, hearing reports of large numbers of Cree and Assiniboine leaving reserves and making their way to Battleford, feared for their safety.
 On the night of 30 March 1885, the townspeople began to abandon the town and seek shelter in the North-West Mounted Police Fort Battleford.
 When Poundmaker and his party reached the town, the Indian agent refused to come out of the fort to meet with them.
 He kept them waiting for two days.
 Telegrams sent by those barricaded in the fort indicated they believed it was an attack, but Peter Ballantyne exited the fort and, acting as a spy, checked Poundmaker's plans and found his intentions peaceful.

 Looting of the abandoned buildings of the town took place, but the identity of the looters is disputed.
 Some reports claimed Poundmaker's people were responsible, but one observer alleged that most of the looting had already been done by whites.
 White witness oral history suggests daily looting by Indians.
 Native tradition suggests the looting was done by Nakoda people, and that Poundmaker did his best to stop it.
 Either way, Poundmaker's people left the next day, to establish an encampment at Cut Knife Hill.

-On 2 May 1885, a military force of 332 Canadian troops, led by Lieutenant-Colonel William Dillon Otter, attacked Poundmaker's camp near Cut Knife Hill.
+On 2 May 1885, a military force of 332 Canadian troops, led by Lieutenant-Colonel William Dillon Otter, crossed Cut Knife Creek and attacked Poundmaker's camp on Cut Knife Hill.
 Lieutenant R.S.
 Cassels, attached to the command of the "C" School, a military division of the troops under Otter, stated the following:

 After six hours of inconclusive skirmishing and suffering casualties, Otter ordered the withdrawal.
 As his force retreated, Poundmaker, who had not taken part in the fight, coaxed his band's fighters not to pursue the soldiers.
 Likely, his actions prevented the loss of many lives on both sides as the active pursuit of the fleeing force would have prolonged the conflict as serious countermeasures would have been put into use to cover the retreat, and the Cree would likely have killed many as the soldiers made their retreat.

-A few weeks later, after Riel's defeat at Batoche, Poundmaker and his starving band went to Battleford to make peace with Major-General Middleton.
+A few weeks later, after Louis Riel's defeat at Batoche, Poundmaker and his starving band went to Battleford to make peace with Major-General Middleton.